 A dual licensing process is proposed.
 The current first come first served application process will be retained as a default licensing method.
 However, Government will be empowered to invite applications for artisanal mining or small-scale mining in designated areas.
-This invitation system will be adopted with the support of the Council for Geoscience (CGS).
+This invitation system will be developed after consultation the Council for Geoscience (CGS).